Not sure if Gold's Gym is right for you?

 Potential Mitigations

-• Your business advisor can help you research the public track record and reputation of the key executives listed in Item 2.
+• A business advisor can help you research the professional backgrounds of the key executives listed in Item 2.

-• When speaking with current franchisees, asking about their perception of the management team's competence and vision is a valuable due diligence step.
+• When speaking with current franchisees, you should specifically ask about their direct experiences with the management team's competence and responsiveness.

 Citations: Item 2